Best Espresso Martini Recipe

 What do I use if I don’t have a cocktail shaker?

-You can use a protein shaker or a mason jar as an alternative.
+You can use a blender bottle or a mason jar as an alternative.
 You might not be able to achieve as frothy of an espresso martini, but that’s okay!
+If you don’t have a jigger, use a tablespoon measure which is close to 1/2 ounce.

 Can you make an espresso martini ahead?